 To connect the projector to a wired local area network (LAN), use a 100Base-TX or 10Base-T network cable.
-To ensure proper data transmission, use a Category 5 shielded cable or better.
+To ensure proper data transmission, use a Category 5e shielded cable or better.

-1. Connect one end of the network cable to your network router.

-2. Connect the other end of the cable to the projector's LAN port.
+- 1. Connect one end of the network cable to your network hub, switch, or router. - 2.
+Connect the other end of the cable to the projector's LAN port.